pri5m/Learning-log/databases/session_10.md

 ➢Stored procedures are secure.
 The database administrator can grant appropriate permissions to applications that access stored procedures in the database without giving any permissions on the underlying database tables.

+## Disadvantages of stored procedures

+➢If you use a lot of stored procedures, the memory usage of every connection that is using those stored procedures will increase substantially.
+In addition, if you overuse a large number of logical operations inside store procedures, the CPU usage will also increase because the database server is not well-designed for logical operations.

+➢Constructs of stored procedures make it more difficult to develop stored procedures that have complicated business logic.

+➢It is difficult to debug stored procedures (there are additional tools).

+➢Developing and maintaining stored procedures requires a skill set that not all application developers possess.